How To Polish Aluminum Engine Parts

 One of the best aluminum polishes on the market today is Autosol Metal Polish.

-Norton Commando polished brake caliper
+Norton Commando brake caliper after polishing

 Automotive Valve Covers